 Projects will be evaluated on their impact in research fields and in the humanities more broadly; the diversity of the research teams; the quality of collaboration; the quality of mentoring; and the degree of innovation.
 Scale and focus should be appropriate to the research question.

 Should projects provide an assessment plan?

 Yes, all projects should outline assessment plans appropriate to the collaboration; projects will be expected to provide annual reports on the collaborative process and on research progress.

 How do I define/structure assessment?

-Come to one of our workshops for ideas (to be scheduled in Winter 2017), or check the Collaboratory website for notes from the assessment workshops.
+Come to one of our workshops for ideas (check website for upcoming events or email us at firstname.lastname@example.org to find out more); or check the Collaboratory website for notes from the assessment workshops.

 Can the result of the project be pedagogical materials?

 We expect each project to produce a variety of results, and to communicate them in several media for multiple audiences, so pedagogical materials certainly could be included.